nus-cs2103-AY2021S2/ip/docs/README.md

 `done 1`

-Marks the 1st task as done. `done` expects `1 digit parameter` after the command to tell it which task to mark as done.
+Marks the first task as done. `done` expects `1 number parameter` after the command to tell it which task to mark as done.

 Expected outcome: